The Relationship Between Heat Transfer and Cooking

-Have you ever wondered how food becomes hot as you prepare it in your commercial kitchen equipment?
-While this is something we usually take for granted, the science behind how our food becomes piping hot and safe to eat - known as heat transfer - is both complicated and fascinating.
-Keep reading to learn more about the relationship between heat transfer and cooking and the important role it plays in your commercial kitchen.
+Have you ever wondered what's actually happening when you're cooking food?
+While this is something that we usually take for granted, this process of heating food - known as heat transfer - is complicated and fascinating.
+Keep reading to learn more about the relationship between heat transfer and cooking and the important role it plays in your kitchen.

-Put simply, heat transfer is the process of an item or substance coming into contact with a heat source and becoming hot.
-In more scientific terms, heat transfer is an exchange of thermal energy between two objects.
-The rate of heat transfer depends upon the temperatures of each entity (i.e. burner and saucepan) and the medium through which the thermal energy is being transferred.
+Heat transfer is an exchange of thermal energy between two objects.
+The rate of heat transfer depends upon the temperatures of each entity and the medium through which the thermal energy is being transferred.
 In cooking, heat transfer refers to heating your food items through a cooking appliance, such as a stove, fryer, microwave, or oven.

 Heat transfer is a very important aspect of the cooking process.
 Heating food destroys potentially harmful bacteria and other microorganisms, which makes food safe to eat and easier to digest.
 When food or liquids become hot, their molecules absorb energy, begin vibrating rapidly, and start to bounce off of each other.
 As they collide, heat energy is produced and transferred, which warms and cooks our food.

 Each of these methods features its own unique characteristics, but there is also some crossover between the different types.

-Conduction cooking is the process of heat being transferred between objects through direct contact, and it's the most common type of heat transfer.
+Conduction is the process of heat being transferred between objects through direct contact, and it's the most common type of heat transfer.
 For example, in cooking the burners on stoves will conduct heat energy to the bottom of a pan sitting on top of it.
 From there, the pan conducts heat to its contents.
-Your deep fryer also cooks foods in this manner, as oil has a high rate of heat conduction.
-Because it's responsible for moving heat from the food's surface to its interior, conduction occurs when cooking with convection and radiation methods, too.